datakind/dk-routing/README.md

 Configuration manual is at https://docs.google.com/document/d/1iOlXQk6_ElM_LdawJPREHNjVkv_2Qajam3is2hm5zyM

-Developed by volunteers and DataKind, formerly known as DataKind Routing Tool
+Developed by volunteers and DataKind, formerly known as DataKind Routing Tool.
+The initial goal was to provide routing assistance for container-based sanitation organizations and we're open sourcing the tool to make sure it can reach many more use cases and organizations.

 # Why would it be useful for me?

+Here are some features supported by the current release.

-* There are hundreds or thousands of locations to visit
+* Routes through hundreds or thousands of locations in minutes
+* Minimizes either time or distance across trips (with steep elevation changes as an experimental optimization)
-* Specific time windows are important constraints
+* Specific time windows per area or per location are respected
-* There needs to be multiple different vehicles with different speeds, allowable roads and capacities
+* Configuration of multiple different vehicles with different speeds, allowable roads and capacities via OSRM profiles
-* Visualizing detailed maps of the routes is necessary
+* Detailed maps of the trips in html files
-* You'd like to edit the routes via spreadsheets
+* Possibility of editing the routes via spreadsheets to reorder locations or put a location onto a different trip
-* Turn-by-turn navigation tools (e.g. OSM Automated Navigation Directions at https://osmand.net/) can be part of the toolset
+* Exports GPX tracks to be used in turn-by-turn navigation tools (e.g. OSM Automated Navigation Directions at https://osmand.net/)

 # Why does it look like?